Abdullah2100/debt-managment/readme.md

 This project is not meant to be a production‑ready SaaS; it’s a **playground** to understand and implement:

 - **Local‑First Architecture**
-  How to build an app that works offline and syncs data when connectivity is restored (e.g., using IndexedDB, CRDTs, or a simple client‑side store with a sync engine).
+  How to build an app that works offline and syncs data when connectivity is restored (e.g., using postgresql, CRDTs, or a simple client‑side store with a sync engine).

 - **Backend Caching Strategies**
   Improve performance and reduce database load by caching frequent queries (Redis, Memcached) and explore HTTP caching (ETags, Cache‑Control).

 - **Dockerization**
-  Containerise the application (frontend, backend, database, cache) for consistent development and deployment.
+  Containerise the application (backend, database, cache) for consistent development and deployment.

-- **Kubernetes Deployment**
-  Deploy the containerised app to a Kubernetes cluster, learn about pods, services, ingress, and maybe even Helm charts.

----

 ## ✨ Planned Features